selva658/selva658/README.md

 # Hi, I am Selvakumar,
-Aspiring full-Stack developer skilled in all aspects of front-end and MERN stack technologies.
+I am a Full-Stack developer skilled in all aspects of front-end and MERN stack technologies.
 Looking forward to bringing creative and strong technical skills to the working environment.